Italy-based table tennis star donates equipment to sports commission – The Sun Nigeria

 He said that Owolabi had been his pillar of support.

-Members of Kwara State Sport Commission led by Mogaji and those of the state Table Tennis Association hailed the player’s initiative.
+Members of Kwara State Sports Commission led by Mogaji and those of the state Table Tennis Association hailed the player’s initiative.

-Mogaji said that he was excited at the donation, adding that it was praiseworthy to give to the society.
-(NAN)
+Mogaji said that he was excited at the donation, adding that it was praiseworthy to give to society.

 Leave a Reply